electerious/Rosid/readme.md

 Type: `String` Default: `null` Optional: `false`

-Invo compares all requested URLs with the path and executes the handler when the pattern matches.
+Rosid compares all requested URLs with the path and executes the handler when the pattern matches.
 The path must be a relative.
-Invo uses the same [patterns the shell uses](https://github.com/isaacs/node-glob).
+Rosid uses the same [patterns the shell uses](https://github.com/isaacs/node-glob).

 ### Handler